rkhous/CSPM/README.md

 - Command: ```.search <gym_name>```
 - Example: ```.search Starbucks```

--Note: Gym names do not have to be completely filled in.
+- Note: Gym names do not have to be completely filled in.
 Searching for 'tarbuck' will still show all gyms with with that string in them!

 ## Other
 - [Support the development, if you'd like](http://paypal.me/rkhous)